husarion/erc2025/RULES.md

 ## Scoring

-Organizer is the sole entity responsible for scoring the Competition.
-All disputes regarding the scoring should be addressed to the Organizer.
+The Operator is the sole entity responsible for scoring the Competition.
+All disputes regarding the scoring should be addressed to the Operator.

 Competition's scoreboard is a living document that is updated after each scoring session.
 There can be partial points (like half, quarter and so on).